alexk99/the_router/conf_options2.md

 ### ipv6 disable

-Disables IPv6 protocol on an interface.
+Disables IPv6 protocol on the interface.
 Deletes all addresses and routes depending on the interface.

 	ipv6 disable dev <vif_name>